 Where are you looking for antibiotics: Environmental soil organisms.

 Expertise required: Expertise in isolation and structural determination of antibiotics.

-Expertise offered: Expertise in where to find new antibiotic-producing Streptomyces; genome sequencing.
+Expertise offered: Expertise in where to find new antibiotic-producing Streptomyces and genome sequencing.

-Issues: Isolation and structural determination of antibiotics; toxicity testing.
+Bottlenecks: Isolation and structural determination of antibiotics and toxicity testing.